 If you need a high-protein, nutritious evening meal, then this is perfect:

 Beef Mince.
 Although the Mediterranean diet encourages reducing red meat consumption, eating it occasionally is fine.
 If you’re watching your saturated fat intake, get the lean versions.
-Grass fed beef is also a lot more nutritious compared to grain-fed.
+Grass-fed beef is also a lot more nutritious compared to grain-fed.
 Fresh lean beef is rich in various vitamins and minerals, especially iron and zinc.
 I particularly love it in this hamburger rice casserole.